 - Category IV sites are those that are fully documented within the limits of current technology, environment, and federal and state laws concerning site disturbance.

-The goal of the Oregon Coastal Survey Project is to provide Category III or IV information for all shipwreck sites in the Oregon site database and all known sites not currently in the database.
+The Oregon Coastal Survey Project plans to provide Category III or IV information for all shipwreck sites in the Oregon site database and all known sites not currently in the database.
 The scale of such a task requires an incremental approach, and MAS will first examine wrecks along the North Coast including the lower Columbia River and the coast down as far south as Tillamook Bay/Garibaldi.
 Even this small subset of Oregon state waters will take years to examine fully.